antil697/docker-swarm/README.md

 <h4>Grafana</h4>
 The visualisation component.
 Makes data come to live.
 When combined with Kapacitor, it allows for alerting.
 Since NodeRed can access the data as I am sending most of it via the mqtt message bus, I can use NodeRed to create alerts.<br/>
 <img src="https://github.com/antil697/docker-swarm/blob/master/Images/grafana.png" />
+<h4>Registry</h4>
+To ensure consitency of images and speed up deployment across nodes when new instances are forked on a a node, a local registry is provided as proxy service.<br/>
+All pulls from docker will be maintained locally and are available to each node.
+This also means that my own builds need to be pushed first.<br/>

 <h3>Docker Swarm - Services Layer</h3>
 <h4>NodeRed</h4>